 Harry Waddle: A Life Through the Lens

 Harry’s fascination with images began early.
-After winning his first camera—a small Brownie box model—from a chocolate-bar contest, he quickly filled scrapbooks with photos and dreams of mastering the craft.
+After winning his first camera—a small Box Brownie model—from a chocolate-bar contest, he quickly filled scrapbooks with photos and dreams of mastering the craft of black & white photography.
 By his teens, he was developing prints in a closet darkroom using equipment borrowed from his father.

 During World War II, Harry served with the RCAF in Jarvis, Ontario.
 Though he joked that he “flew a desk,” this was where his photographic eye truly took flight.
-Many of his best-known wartime images were created there.
+Many of his best-known war photos were created there, capturing the essence of the World War Two era.

 After the war, Harry became deeply involved with the Hamilton Camera Club, eventually serving as president.
 His striking portraits and evocative scenes—like Mischief (his daughter Mary) and Homeward—earned him top national honors.
-In 1948, his image Orenda Reflection captured “Picture of the Year” at the Canadian Salon of Photography.
+In 1948, his image Orenda Reflection captured “Picture of the Year” at the Canadian Salon of Photography, solidifying his status as a leading Canadian photographer.

 Harry’s talent soon gained international recognition.
-His prints were exhibited around the world, and in 1954 he received the Photographic Society of America’s Award of Merit as a 5-Star Exhibitor—one of only seven in the world at the time.
-He also became an Associate of both the PSA and the Royal Photographic Society of Great Britain.
+His prints were exhibited around the world, and in 1954 he received the Photographic Society of America’s Award of Merit as a 5-Star Exhibitor—one of only seven in the world at the time, reflecting his title as the world's number one amateur photographer.
+He also became an Associate of both the PSA and the Royal Photographic Society of Great Britain (ARPS).

-Known for his meticulous technique and belief in “making a picture, not just taking one,” Harry mastered darkroom artistry—burning corners, retouching by hand, and perfecting tones that have kept his prints vivid for decades.
+Known for his meticulous technique and belief in 'making a picture, not just taking one,' Harry mastered darkroom artistry—burning corners, retouching by hand, and perfecting tones that have kept his prints vivid for decades.
+His work has been showcased at the Stephen Bulger Gallery, further attesting to his impact on the field of photography.

 Though he eventually retired from competition, Harry’s images continue to inspire photographers everywhere—proof that care, creativity, and curiosity never fade.